Career Transition For Dancers

-Career Transition For Dancers is a nonprofit organization with offices in New York, Los Angeles, and Chicago that helps dancers establish new careers when they have retired from their performing careers.
-Founded in 1985, the organization has 4,600 active dancer-clients and has helped dancers in 47 states with their transitions through mobile National Outreach Projects.
+Career Transition For Dancers was invented in 1985.
+It has 4,600 active dancer-clients and has helped dancers in 47 states with their transitions through mobile National Outreach Projects.

 History

 In 1982, several foundations and unions including the National Endowment for the Arts, the AFL-CIO Labor Institute for Human Enrichment, and the Actors' Equity Association (led by Agnes de Mille) granted funding for a conference to discuss the need to assist dancers both during and at the end of their careers.

 The conference took place on June 8, 1982, where leaders agreed that it was critical for dancers to begin exploring alternative careers at the beginning of their dance training and performing careers.

 In 1985, the nonprofit organization Career Transition For Dancers, Inc. was established in New York City with money from Actors' Equity Association, the American Federation of Television and Radio Artists, American Guild of Musical Artists, and the Screen Actors Guild.
 Career Transition For Dancers is the only organization in the United States dedicated solely to the enrichment of dancers' post-performing years.